Mike Scarry

-Michael Joseph “Mo” Scarry (February 1, 1920 – September 9, 2012) was an American football player and coach.
-He grew up in Pennsylvania, and played football in college at Waynesburg College in Waynesburg, Pennsylvania and went on to join the Cleveland Rams in the National Football League (NFL) as a center following a stint in the U.S. Army during World War II.
+Michael Joseph "Mo" Scarry (February 1, 1920 – September 9, 2012) was an American football player and coach.
+He grew up in Pennsylvania, and played football in college at Waynesburg College in Waynesburg, Pennsylvania and went on to join the Cleveland Rams in the National Football League (NFL) as a center following a stint in the United States Army during World War II.
 The Rams moved to Los Angeles after winning the 1945 NFL championship, and Scarry elected to stay in Cleveland and play for the Cleveland Browns under coach Paul Brown in the new All-America Football Conference (AAFC).
 The Browns won the AAFC championship in 1946 and 1947 while Scarry was on the team.

 Scarry, who coached the basketball team at Western Reserve University in Cleveland during his playing career, retired from professional football after the 1947 season to take up a post as head coach of the school's football team.
 He stayed there for two seasons before moving to Santa Clara University in California as an assistant coach.
 Scarry then moved in 1952 to Loras College in Iowa as an assistant.
 After a stint at Washington State University, he spent six years as the line coach for the University of Cincinnati.
 Scarry served as head football coach at Waynesburg, his alma mater, for three seasons between 1963 and 1965.
 The following year he started his first professional coaching job with the NFL's Washington Redskins, and became the defensive line coach of the Miami Dolphins three years later.
 He stayed with the Dolphins for 15 seasons, during which the team won two Super Bowls, until his retirement.
 Scarry was inducted into the Pennsylvania Sports Hall of Fame in 2000.